Garnett Genuis

-Garnett Genuis MP /dʒɛnɪs/ (born January 23, 1987) is a Canadian politician who has served as the member of Parliament for the riding of Sherwood Park—Fort Saskatchewan (in Alberta) since 2015.
+Garnett Genuis MP /dʒɛnɪs/ (born January 23, 1987) is a Canadian politician who has served as the member of Parliament for the riding of Sherwood Park—Fort Saskatchewan (in Alberta) since 2015, and as the Conservative Shadow Minister for Employment since May 2025.

 Early life

 Genuis was born in 1987 and grew up in Strathcona County, before moving to attend Carleton University in Ottawa where he obtained a bachelor's degree in Public Affairs and Policy Management in February 2010.
-While there, he wrote a regular column for the Sherwood Park News as a political correspondent.
-Genuis’ experience helped him obtain a position as assistant to former Prime Minister Stephen Harper and adviser on the staff of former minister Rona Ambrose.
-Genuis then obtained a master's degree in public policy from the London School of Economics in December 2011.
+While studying at Carleton University, he wrote a regular column for the Sherwood Park News as a political correspondent.
+Genuis subsequently worked as an assistant to former Prime Minister Stephen Harper and adviser on the staff of former minister Rona Ambrose.
+Genuis obtained a master's degree in public policy from the London School of Economics in December 2011.

 Political career

-2012: Alberta general election

 Genuis ran in the 2012 Alberta general election as the Wildrose MLA candidate for Sherwood Park.
 He lost to Progressive Conservative candidate Cathy Olesen.

-2015 Term: Maclean's Parliamentarian of the Year

 In March 2014, Genuis announced his intention to seek the Conservative nomination for the 2015 Canadian federal election in the newly formed riding of Sherwood Park—Fort Saskatchewan.
 He won the nomination in November 2014.
-Genuis won the federal election on October 19, 2015, capturing 64% of the votes in the riding and becoming its member of Parliament.
+Genuis won the federal election on October 19, 2015, capturing 64% of the votes in the riding, becoming its member of Parliament.
 The Conservative government of the day lost the election to the Liberals.

 In November 2015, Genuis was appointed deputy critic for Human Rights and Religious Freedom.
 He served under head critic David Anderson.
-On August 30, 2017, he was made Deputy Shadow Minister for Foreign Affairs, after leaving his previous position.

 In March 2016, Genuis was named one of the most outspoken MPs in the House of Commons by Maclean's Magazine.
 In November 2017, Genuis was named Maclean's Parliamentarian of the Year, based on a vote by members of the House of Commons.
 Genuis was the youngest recipient to date of the award.

-In a 2017 episode of the television series Political Blind Date, Genuis and Nathaniel Erskine-Smith, the Liberal MP for Beaches—East York, discussed their differing perspectives on the legalization of marijuana in Canada.

-In May 2019, Genuis supported Conservative leader Andrew Scheer's vision for a new foreign policy.
+In May 2019, Genuis supported Conservative leader Andrew Scheer's vision for a foreign policy where "Canada can play an important leadership role as part of a partnership of free democracies."